LoLab-MSM/PyBILT/README.md

-In addition, it is highly recommended that you install [Anaconda Python](https://www.continuum.io/) version 4.3.1 Python 2.7 before installing VORBILT.
-VORBILT has yet to be tested outside of an Anaconda environment.
+In addition, it is highly recommended that you install [Anaconda Python](https://www.continuum.io/) version 4.3.1 Python 2.7 before installing PyBILT.
+PyBILT has yet to be tested outside of an Anaconda environment.

 #### Setup using Anaconda's conda tool